My child is stealing: How do I stop it?

 Practise honesty: This is the most important step.
 As a parent, ensure that you practise honesty in all aspects of your life — be it personal or professional.
 The values that you stand for and uphold are the ones that will be reflected in your child.
 Children, after all, observe and imitate their parents the most.
 Also, if your child is taught to practise honesty, all other values will follow.
 Even when there are family discussions on day-to-day happenings or television news and shows, ensure that you send the right message across to your child regarding truth and integrity.
 You should also integrate this value in everyday routine and events.
 Underlining the importance of honesty can be done through a bedtime story, by narrating an anecdote or in real life when you return the extra change given to you at the cash counter.
 Your child will imbibe all that she learns incidentally.

 (For parents of preschoolers and primary-schoolers)

-Nip it in the bud: The very first time your child steals, correct her.
+Nip it in the bud: The first time your child steals, correct her.
 If you ignore the act, it would become a habit.
 Then, it would be difficult for you to get her out of it.
-Firstly, sit and have a chat with her explaining that it is wrong to steal.
+So, sit and have a chat with her, explaining that it is wrong to steal.
 After that, maintain a constant watch on her and if she attempts to steal something, stop her.
 Reinforce the fact that stealing is wrong.